FAIRmat-NFDI/nomad-docs/docs/tutorial/NOMAD_ELN.md

 # Use NOMAD as an electronic lab notebook

 In this tutorial, we use NOMAD’s Electronic Lab Notebook (ELN) functionality to document an experiment in the NOMAD GUI.
-Step by step, we create ELN entries for substances and instruments, record samples with processing conditions, and add measurements that complete the experimental record.
-We also use NOMAD’s built-in ELN templates to structure and interlink the entries and to view the workflow in the GUI.
+We follow the experimental workflow from defining substances and instruments to recording processing steps and measurements, using built-in ELN templates to structure and interlink the resulting entries.
+By the end of the tutorial, we will have documented complete experiment as a coherent, navigable ELN record in NOMAD.

 ---